HazardousPeach/hazardouspeach.github.io/_posts/2015-07-03-measuring-error.md

 a single input, though, is a little trickier than it seems.

-Let's go back to our definition of accuracy: the difference between the expressions output when using floats, and the expressions output when using real numbers.
-For any given input, it's fairly trivial to find the the output of the expressions using floats.
+Let's go back to our definition of accuracy: the difference between what the expression's output is when using floats, and what it would be if we could use the real numbers.
+For any given input, it's fairly straightforward to find the the output of the expressions using floats.
 We can simply evaluate the expression on that input, using the hardware's float support.
 But how do we find the output of the expression when using real numbers?
 We can't directly compute using the real numbers, like we can with the floats.
 But what we can do is use software floating point libraries, like [GNU MPFR](www.mpfr.org/), to compute the answer using more bits than the 32, 64, and sometimes 80 provided by the hardware.

 With MPFR we can, at the cost of a 100x-1000x slowdown, compute the expression using as many bits as we want.
-And, as the number of bits reaches infinity, we will eventually get the exact real number answer.
-We don't really care about the exact real number answer anyway, because what our expression will really be computing is some 64-bit output, which we want to be the actual answer, rounded to the number of bits we're outputting.
+And, as the number of bits reaches infinity, in most cases we will eventually get the exact real number answer (there are some programs for which this is not the case, but we're not going to worry about those).
+We don't really care about the exact real number answer anyway, because we're not working with real numbers, we're working with floats.
+What we actually want is the float which is closest to the real number answer.
 So what we really care about is getting some number out of MPFR such that the first 64 bits are correct.

-We're still faced with the question of how many bits to use to compute the "real" answer, but here we chose to use a heuristic (for those who don't know, a heuristic basically just an "educated guessing" procedure).
+We're still faced with the question of how many bits to use to compute the "real" answer, but here we chose to use a heuristic (a heuristic is basically just an "educated guessing" procedure).
 We start with a relatively small number of bits (say, 80), and evaluate the expression on all of our sampled points using this number of bits.
 Then we increase the number of bits, to say 200, and recompute on all the inputs.
 Then, if any of the answers we got with 200 bits are different from the ones we got with 80 bits, we increase the precision again, and repeat.
 We keep increasing the number of bits we compute with until not a single output changes.
 By this time we've usually reached a few thousand bits of precision, and can be fairly confident that the output's that we are testing against as the "ground truth" are accurate to the real number computation.

 So there you have it.
 To find the error of a floating point expression, we just sample many input points, compute their outputs